|Click to enlarge.||Map legend.|

 Physical Features: Flat desert terrain with a few low-rolling hills; slopes to Pecos River; Red Bluff Reservoir; sandy, loam, clay soils.

 History: Land developers began operations in the late 19th century.
 Oil discovered in 1925.
-County created in 1887 from Tom Green County; organized in 1931, last county organized.
+County created in 1887 from Tom Green County; organized in 1893, deorganized in 1897, again organized in 1931, the last county organized.
 Named for Oliver Loving, trail driver.
 Loving is Texas’ least populous county.

 Minerals: Oil, gas.

-MENTONE (19) county seat, oil-field supply center; only town.
+MENTONE (20) county seat, oil-field supply center; the only town.

 The road into Mentone.
 Photo by Robert Plocheck.